The Absolute Best Barbecue Restaurants In The US

 When you think of Missouri barbecue, you might think of the style that's now enshrined in culinary lore as Kansas City barbecue.
 But there's one St. Louis joint that really knows what it's doing when it comes to delicious smoked meats, savory sides, and a great dining experience.
 That would be one Bogart's Smokehouse, a pretty popular joint that should be on your must-dine list the next time you visit the Gateway to the West.

-Reviews of Bogart's Smokehouse prove that it might just be the best barbecue joint in t.
-Louis, Missouri.
+Reviews of Bogart's Smokehouse prove that it might just be the best barbecue joint in St. Louis, Missouri.
 "Delicious ribs with yummy sauce served on the side.
 The ribs were tender, flavorful, and had great bark on the outside," one person wrote of their experience at Bogart's.
 And the sides are especially good, which is pretty impressive considering the meats that they have to go up against.
 "I don't usually even like potato salad or baked beans but I would go here just to eat them w/o the meat they are that good!" another added.

-Dreamland BBQ - Tuscaloosa, Alabama
+Dreamland BBQ - Multiple locations, Alabama

 Dreamland BBQ might really be what dreams are made of, as the reviews of its southside Birmingham location state.
 "Fresh made potato chips were as good as you can get.
 The rib sandwich was great," one stated.
 "We enjoyed the fried okra appetizer, my husband and I had the BBQ pork sandwiches, and my kids ordered the ribs with sauce.
 It was all delicious!" another said.
 For a true Alabama barbecue experience, it's clear that Dreamland is where it's at.